 - Using a MEO satellite service like O3B

 - Reduce local traffic like software updates – schedule when office is unattended

 - Ensure there is adequate network bandwidth available and the service is not over subscribed

 - Trace route to google to check where the issue is.
 Ping a device at the distant end (Teleport)

-VSAT satellite latency should be between 550 and 650 msec.
+VSAT satellite latency should be between 550 and 650msec on a good link.